 People under 18: A person under 18 who has received the CICB's permission to make an application on their own must attend the hearing.
 A person under 18 who has a litigation guardian is not required to attend, unless they are giving evidence.

-How members make a decision, how you will get your decision, and what to do if you don’t agree with it.
+How members make a decision and how you will get your decision.

 How members decide whether to make an award